-- S The CIC will manage all TDG emergency calls and assess the severity of dangerous goods incidents. - S The CIC will provide assistance to emergency response personnel attending the scene of an incident in which dangerous goods are involved, or may become a matter for concern. - In the event of an incident concerning the primary or secondary highways within the EPZ, AltaGas will inform the RCMP and Alberta Transportation of the emergency. - S The RCMP and Alberta Transportation will assume responsibility with roadblocks on both primary and secondary highways, if required.
+The CIC will manage all TDG emergency calls and assess the severity of dangerous of an incident in which dangerous goods are involved, or may become a matter for concern.

+§ The CIC will provide assistance to emergency response personnel attending the scene planning and response zones, AltaGas will inform the RCMP and Alberta Transportation of the emergency.

+In the event of an incident concerning the primary or secondary highways within the § both primary and secondary highways, if required.

+§ The RCMP and Alberta Transportation will assume responsibility with roadblocks on